 Also of interest is that Universal City has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in Universal City who are college-educated is somewhat higher than the average US community of 21.84%: 28.01% of adults in Universal City have at least a bachelor's degree.
+The overall education level of Universal City is somewhat higher than in the average US city of 21.84%: 28.01% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Universal City in 2010 was $27,635, which is upper middle income relative to Texas and the nation.
 This equates to an annual income of $110,540 for a family of four.
 However, Universal City contains both very wealthy and poor people as well.